petersieg/pingpong-uhr/readme.md

 '8         *
 '9         *
 '
-'No config time - fix start at 12:00 when powering on ' '***************************************************************
+'No config off time - start fix at 12:00 when powering on ' '***************************************************************